Update on fees for the SCA examination

 Other

 To ensure the highest levels of test reliability, the RCGP pay for expert psychometric advice and services.
-Not only do the psychometric teams ensure we provide an examination which is always as reliable and valid as it can be, but also help us to set the fairest pass marks for trainees.
+Not only do the psychometric teams ensure we provide an examination which is always as reliable and valid as it can be, but also help us to set the fairest pass marks for candidates.
 Psychometric fees are small and relatively stable, but market rates have increased in recent years.
 We also employ groups of clinical GPs, examiners and educationalists who contribute to the continual quality and development of the MRCGP.

-We have worked hard throughout the design of the assessment to ensure that costs to trainees (including travel costs) are minimised as much as possible.
+We have worked hard throughout the design of the assessment to ensure that costs to candidates (including travel costs) are minimised as much as possible.
 This is of course while balancing the need to provide the highest levels of reliability and validity required for a high-stakes national GP licensing examination.

 We hope this gives you a thorough explanation of the changes that will be happening later in the year.
 We look forward to supporting you through the MRCGP examinations and then as qualified members of the College across your long and flourishing GP career.